mofftech/Server-Automation/README.md

 Create or revoke certificates for IPsec.

+## letsencrypt-handle-certs.sh

+Renew letsencrypt certificates.
+Then update exim4, dovecot and apache2 with the new certs.

 ## scan_zip.sh

 Script called by Exim to to inspect the contents of zip attachments.